Munzu/anki_drum_rudiments/README.md

 **All 40 drum rudiments** with the corresponding **music notation** (SVG) and **sound examples** (OGG).

+This deck is **not intended for memorization but for practice**.
+Practice the rudiments as they come up in Anki and rate the difficulty with the answer buttons.
+Tweak the deck options to fit your practice routine.

 Each hand corresponds to one side of the staff line (above and below, respectively).
 Stickings with the hands switched are shown where needed.
 All time signatures are 4/4 unless stated otherwise.
 Sound examples are played on a clave at 60bpm.